jennder/franken-poster/README.md

 **text/**

 We have already trained and saved a few models in the `text/` folder.
 Generating new posters with these existing models will be much faster, and will still generate different poems each time.
 If a movie without an existing model is chosen, the model will be trained from scratch and saved to this folder for future use.
-Most of these models are trained with 200 epochs.
+These models are trained with 20 epochs.
 The existing sample models are labeled by their movie IDs.
-Movie `m0` (10 Things I Hate About You) has three sample models, where `model_m0_150.h5` and `model_m0_500.h5` were trained with 150 and 500 epochs, respectively.

 **img/**